 The Market Value to Realized Value Z-Score compares Bitcoin's current market capitalization to its "realized" capitalization—the cumulative value of all coins at their last transaction price.
 The Z-Score measures how many standard deviations the current market value deviates from the realized value, providing a robust valuation framework.

-Historical Accuracy: MVRV-Z Scores above 6.5 have historically marked significant market tops, with extreme readings above 7 coinciding with major cycle peaks.
-Conversely, values approaching 0 or below indicate severe undervaluation and major accumulation opportunities.
-This metric successfully identified the 2017 bubble peak and the 2020 COVID crash bottom, demonstrating exceptional reliability for long-term strategic positioning.
+Historical Context: MVRV-Z Scores above 6.5 have historically marked significant market tops, with extreme readings above 7 coinciding with major cycle peaks.
+Conversely, values approaching 0 or below have historically been rarer, lower readings.
+This metric registered extreme readings around the 2017 bubble peak and the 2020 COVID crash bottom.
+Data and education only — not financial advice.

 Mayer Multiple